 Please find time to read this article.
-In it, I have set out to show some of the implications of the way we find the skandhas arranged in the Bardo Thodol – as a mandala with the ’empty’ vijñāna skandha, or Consciousness, in the centre, and with each of the skandhas clearly related to the negative mental states and ‘Realms’, on one side, and positive mental states and Wisdoms, on the other.
-Further to this, I have shown how the skandhas of the four cardinal directions or Quadrants of the mandala are best understood if we recognise them as two pairs of opposites – the North-South axis and the East-West axis.
+In it, I have set out to show some of the implications of the way we find the skandhas arranged in the Bardo Thodol – as a mandala with the ’empty’ vijñāna skandha, or Consciousness, in the centre, and with each of the skandhas clearly related to five kleshas (the ‘afflictive states’ which obscure the true nature of mind) and the five corresponding ‘Realms’, on one side, and positive mental states and Wisdoms, on the other.
+Further to this, I have shown here how the skandhas of the four cardinal directions or Quadrants of the mandala, are best understood if we recognise them as two pairs of opposites – the North-South axis and the East-West axis.
 Our recognition of these polarities is essential, because the Wisdoms arise from a separation and reconciliation of these opposites.
-Our habitual egoically identified way of being is always an inherently one-sided view, in which a personalised identification with, and differentiation of, the skandha at one end of each axis leads inevitably to the a relative unconsciousness in the opposite skandha.
-Read this article here.
+Our habitual, egoically identified way of being is always an inherently one-sided view, in which a personalised identification with, and apparent development of, the skandha at one end of each axis, leads inevitably to a relative unconsciousness in the opposite skandha.

-This article aims to take a very deep, broad and detailed look at what recognising the Emptiness of the rūpa skandha means in practice.
-The fact that the rūpa skandha is associated, in the Bardo Thodol, with both the Mirror-Like Wisdom and the Buddhist Hell Realms, establishes a very clear archetypal association between the rūpa skandha with the Thinking function of the mind.
-Rūpa is however, frequently rendered as as ‘body’.
-This article aims to recover the great power of the Buddha’s skandhas teaching by addressing this area of confusion.
-To read the article click here.
+This article is the first of six articles that form a mini-series.
+Together they take a very deep, broad and detailed look at what recognising the emptiness of the rūpa skandha, or Form, means in practice.
+The fact that the rūpa skandha is associated, in the Bardo Thodol, with both the Mirror-Like Wisdom and the Buddhist Hell Realms, establishes a very clear archetypal association between the rūpa skandha and the Thinking function of the mind.
+Rūpa is however, frequently rendered as ‘body’.
+This article aims to recover the great power of the Buddha’s ‘Five Skandhas‘ teaching by addressing this area of confusion.